nleroy917/optipyzer/sdk/docs/md/index.md

 ## Introduction

-The optipyzer is a lightweight python package that interfaces the core opitpyzer server for use inside python programs.
+_optipyzer_ is a lightweight python package that interfaces the core opitpyzer server for use inside python programs.
 It lets you codon optimize any DNA or protein sequences inside python by providing a convenient API to construct and make requests to the optimization server.
 It returns the results as python objects for downstream use.

-If you are intereted in the optimization algorithm, see the [algorithm section](#the-algorithm) below.
+If you are interested in the optimization algorithm, see the [algorithm section](#the-algorithm) below.

 ## Installation